 The best view of DC, from the 35th-floor Observation Deck of the CEB Tower in Arlington!
 Join us on a full moon for great lighting and beautiful photos.

-To the Southeast, there is the Pentagon and National Airport.
-To the northeast, you see the beautiful National Mall with all the monuments.
-To the north, you see the Kennedy Center, the Watergate complex, the Potomac River, Roosevelt Island, Washington Harbor, Georgetown University and, in the far distance, Washington National Cathedral.
+To the Southeast there is the Pentagon and National Airport.
+To the northeast you see the beautiful National Mall with all the monuments.
+To the north you see the Kennedy Center, the Watergate complex, the Potomac River, Roosevelt Island, Washington Harbor, Georgetown University and, in the far distance, Washington National Cathedral.
 It is a comprehensive angle view of DC even better than that seen from the Washington Monument!

 - Extra memory cards